 Aside from The Colorado College student aid program, there are other available funds for financial assistance in this department.

 C. Robert M. Stabler Award.
-A permanently endowed fund was established to honor Dr. Stabler who was chair of Biology for many years.
+This permanently endowed fund was established to honor Dr. Stabler who was chair of Biology for many years.
 It is awarded annually, preferably to a junior biology major for summer study at a marine Biology station.
 See the section of this handbook under “Awards” for more information.
+The amount of money awarded depends on the cost of the program and financial need.
 Some of the money may also be requested, on a financial-need basis, to partially offset extra costs of international field programs, e.g. courses in Patagonia and Belize.
-Contact the instructors of those courses for more information.
+See the department office for application procedures and details.

 D. Research Assistants.
 Faculty members may have research grants to hire students to assist in specific research projects.
 See individual faculty for further information.